jamcgrath/jmnet/src/pages/index.md

     component: HeroBlock
     type: heroblock
     content: >-
-      This section can contain a subtitle or tagline.
-The recommended length is one to three sentences, but can be changed as you prefer.
+      Aloha and welcome.
   - section_id: about
     component: ContentBlock
     type: contentblock
     title: About
     content: >-
-      This is the "about" excerpt.
-It can be used to provide a paragraph about yourself that people can read on the homepage to get a sense of who you are.
-There also exists a dedicated about page where you can write more about yourself for those who are interested.
+      I'm a front end engineer at mamamia.com.au.
+I live in Japan.
+You can read more about me on the about page or continue on to read about web developement.
     actions:
       - label: Contact Me
         url: /contact